jtgober/documentation-biome/docs/days/day2/scope.md

 Const

-Const is different as it cannot be update, or redeclared.
+Const is different as it cannot be update, or re-declared.

 So we cannot do this